ak-na-ja/Mitti-Mitra/replit.md

 - **Expert Connection System**: Farmers can connect with agricultural experts via call or message.
 Features intelligent filtering by crop type and location, search functionality, expert profiles with ratings, availability status, and contact history tracking.
 - **Google OAuth Authentication**: Implemented for user login, including smart redirect logic for new vs. returning users and a mock authentication mode for development.
 - **Onboarding Flow**: A 4-step process (Name, Crop, Location, Soil) to gather essential farmer information, stored in LocalStorage.
+- **Global Header with App Logo**: Sticky header component displaying the centered Mittimitra logo (70px height) with language toggle in top-right corner.
+Logo is clickable to navigate home from non-home pages.
+Consistent placement across all screens (Login, Onboarding, Home tabs, Profile).

 ## External Dependencies